 After selecting multiple nodes, any transform operation will make effects on all the selected nodes.

 Use transform tool to arrange node

 The core function of scene editor is to edit and arrange the visible elements in the scene in the way of WYSIWYG.
-We mainly arrage the nodes in the way we hope them to be by series transform tool on the top left corner of the main window's tool bar.
+We mainly arrange the nodes in the way we hope them to be by series transform tool on the top left corner of the main window's tool bar.
 When you hover the mouse over the transform tool, the relevant prompts are displayed.

 Move transform tool

-Move transform tool is the tranform tool default in activated state when opening the editor.
+Move transform tool is the transform tool default in activated state when opening the editor.
 This tool can be activated by clicking the first button on top left corner of main window's tool bar, or press the keyboard shortcut W in scene editor and you can activate Move transform tool.

 Select any node so you can see the node center (or anchor's position) appears a gizmo composed of red and green arrows and blue cube.

 Gizmo refers to a controller that can interactive with mouse and appears in certain editing states in the scene editor.
 These controllers are only to assist editing without being shown in the game while it is running.

 - Press red arrow and drag mouse, then the node will be moved on the x axis;